Donald Duck

-Donald Fauntleroy Duck is a cartoon character created by The Walt Disney Company.
+Donald Fauntleroy Duck is a cartoon character created by the Walt Disney Company.
 Donald is an anthropomorphic white duck with a yellow-orange bill, legs, and feet.
 He typically wears a sailor shirt and cap with a bow tie.
 Donald is known for his semi-intelligible speech and his mischievous, temperamental, and pompous personality.
 Along with his friend Mickey Mouse, Donald was included in TV Guide's list of the 50 greatest cartoon characters of all time in 2002, and has earned a star on the Hollywood Walk of Fame.
-He has appeared in more films than any other Disney character, and is the most published comic book character in the world outside of the superhero genre.
+He has appeared in more films than any other Disney character.

 Donald Duck appeared in comedic roles in animated cartoons.
-Donald's first theatrical appearance was in The Wise Little Hen (1934), but it was his second appearance in Orphan's Benefit that same year that introduced him as a temperamental comic foil to Mickey Mouse.
+Donald's first appearance was in The Wise Little Hen (1934), but it was his second appearance in Orphan's Benefit that same year that introduced him as a temperamental comic foil to Mickey Mouse.
 Throughout the next two decades, Donald appeared in over 150 theatrical films, several of which were recognized at the Academy Awards.
 In the 1930s, he typically appeared as part of a comic trio with Mickey and Goofy and was given his own film series starting with Don Donald (1937).
 These films introduced Donald's love interest and permanent girlfriend Daisy Duck and often included his three nephews Huey, Dewey, and Louie.
 After the film Chips Ahoy (1956), Donald appeared primarily in educational films before eventually returning to theatrical animation in Mickey's Christmas Carol (1983).
 His last appearance in a theatrical film was in Fantasia 2000 (1999).
-However, since then Donald has appeared in direct-to-video features such as Mickey, Donald, Goofy: The Three Musketeers (2004), television series such as Mickey Mouse Clubhouse (2006–2016), and video games such as QuackShot (1991) and the Kingdom Hearts series.
+However, since then Donald has appeared in direct-to-video features such as Mickey, Donald, Goofy: The Three Musketeers (2004), television series such as Mickey Mouse Clubhouse (2006–2016), and video games such as QuackShot (1991), Donald Duck: Goin' Quackers (2000) and the Kingdom Hearts series.